-Hi, I’m Sally Mayor and I set up WordNerd in 2011 to provide copywriting help for local businesses.
+I’m Sally Mayor and I set up WordNerd in 2011 to provide copywriting for small local businesses.

-In the last nearly seven years I’ve worked with companies of all shapes and sizes, from a one-year-old social enterprise to a tech company with more than 60 million users, a household name with a £10 billion turnover, and everything in between.
+In the last eight and a bit years I’ve worked with companies of all shapes and sizes (from a one-year-old social enterprise to a tech company with more than 60 million users, a household name with a £10 billion turnover – and everything in between).

 Highlights and honours